-I hope you are having a great day in the Lord.
-This is another devotional to encourage you in your walk with Christ.
+I hope and pray you are experiencing God’s grace and love for you today.
+Here is another devotional to encourage you in your walk with Christ.

 Your prayer response: